-AIPB — the American Institute of Professional Bookkeepers — is the bookkeeping profession's national association.
-AIPB's mission is to achieve recognition of bookkeepers as accounting professionals; keep bookkeepers up to date on changes in bookkeeping, accounting and tax; answer bookkeepers' everyday bookkeeping and accounting questions; and certify bookkeepers who meet high, national standards.
+AIPB.
+The American Institute of Professional Bookkeepers — is the bookkeeping profession's national association.
+AIPB's mission is to achieve recognition of bookkeepers as accounting professionals; keep bookkeepers up to date on changes in bookkeeping, accounting and tax; answer bookkeepers' everyday bookkeeping and accounting questions on a free telephone Member AnswerLine; and certify bookkeepers who meet high, national standards.
 Founded in 1987.
-Current membership: 30,000.

 Who is today's “professional bookkeeper”?
 Forget about the stereotype recluse who files invoices and writes checks, but has no skills.
 Part accountant, part tax whiz, part financial analyst.
 Read this Article